Beds Police supports Leighton Buzzard Shopwatch to tackle shoplifting

 Bedfordshire Police has donated 50 radios to shop owners in Leighton Buzzard in a bid to help fight against shoplifting and anti-social behaviour.

-Working with Leighton Buzzard Shopwatch, the innovative scheme was launched today and will enable shop owners to have a quick and direct link between police and their fellow shop owners.
+Working with Leighton Buzzard Shopwatch, the innovative scheme was launched on Wednesday and will enable shop owners to have a quick and direct link between police and their fellow shop owners.

 Sgt Louise Bates said: “My team and I are committed to tackling all types of crime, including crimes such as shoplifting which has a serious impact on businesses.